 A good article that explains the problem in detail: OPINION – Dangerous Web Security Features.

 HSTS is like having a doorman in an apartment building that leads all your visitors to the flat number 42.
 If, for any reason, you change the flat, visitors will still be lead to the door number 42 and only there.

 This is why before implementing HSTS all things should be considered and well thought through.
 Unless your website is a “high profile target” (banking, very popular, large e-commerce site etc.), it is, still, better to avoid HSTS – it can create more problems than it solves, requiring hiring an expert to solve them.

 Before dealing with WordPress itself, another thing worth mentioning is Cloudflare.
-In addition of offering DNS and rudimentary CDN features within the free package, it also offers a level of SQL injection and DDoS attack protection (I find the DNS function convenient when migrating websites).
+In addition to offering DNS and rudimentary CDN features within the free package, it also offers a level of SQL injection and DDoS attack protection (I find the DNS function convenient when migrating websites).

-Also, like other means of protection, Cloudflare also adds a level of complexity.
+Also, like other means of protection, Cloudflare adds a level of complexity.
 For example: complications when using Engintron and Nginx server.
 So you must weigh the pros and cons for yourself.
 I personally like Cloudflare and think it’s worth the bother, at least the way it works for now.